 The Carl C. Schlam Memorial Lecture

-The Twentieth Annual Carl C. Schlam Memorial Lecture
+The Twenty-First Annual Carl C. Schlam Memorial Lecture

 The Thompson Library, room 165

 1858 Neil Ave Mall

 The Ohio State University

 Alexander Sens (BA Brown '86, PhD Harvard '91) is the Markos and Eleni Tsakopoulos Kounalakis Chair of Hellenic Studies at Georgetown University.
 His research interests lie in the poetry of the late Classical and early Hellenistic periods, and in particular how these texts engaged with the broader literary tradition.
 His most recent book is an edition, with commentary, of Asclepiades of Samos (Oxford University Press, 2011); he is currently finishing books on Hellenistic epigram and on Lycophron's Alexandra.